Milagros Maldonado: Walter Arp… Rara Avis (2008)

-This exhibition reviewed the body of work on Venezuelan birds developed by the painter and ecologist Walter Arp for over fifty years.
-Milagros Maldonado was the leading promoter of this event due to her deep admiration and respect for the artist's ornithological research and its scarce diffusion until then.
-This exhibition included more than sixty paintings that were exhibited along with photographs, interactive applications, and videos that reflected, through "Warp's" art, the vast number of Venezuelan birds, with their respective behaviors and details of their physiognomy.
-The exhibition was accompanied by a publication about the life and work of Walter Arp by his curator Sergio Antillano Armas, with a prologue by the renowned Venezuelan poet Eugenio Montejo.
+This exhibition reviewed the body of work on Venezuelan birds, developed by painter and ecologist Walter Arp for over fifty years.
+Milagros Maldonado was the leading promoter of this event due to her admiration and respect for the artist's ornithological research, which was not well known.
+The exhibition included more than sixty paintings that were exhibited along with photographs, interactive applications, and videos that reflected the vast number of Venezuelan birds, their respective behaviors, and physiognomy.
+The exhibition was accompanied by a publication about the life and work of Walter Arp by his curator Sergio Antillano Armas, with a prologue by the Venezuelan poet Eugenio Montejo.

 Pancho Quilici: Tras Caracas (2009)

 The Tras Caracas exhibition consisted of more than fifty paintings, installations, and videos in the spaces of La Previsora Art Gallery.
-In it, the painter showed the result of deep research of photos, documents, and plans of the city of Caracas that the exhibition curators provided.
-In a city that at the time was experiencing the concerns of urban growth, Milagros Maldonado proposed this dialogue with the artist to generate a meeting point for perception and reflection on Caracas.
-Quilici had created his memories of the capital with a vision of nostalgia and a certain futurism.
-The incorporation of incomplete buildings, labyrinths, and semi-transparent geometric forms provided a relevant gaze at the development of the city's memory.
+In it, the painter Pancho Quilici presented work informed by research with photos, documents, and plans of the city of Caracas that the exhibition curators provided.
+At the time, Caracas was experiencing the concerns of urban growth, and Milagros Maldonado proposed dialogue with the artist to generate a meeting point for perception and reflection on Caracas.
+Quilici combined his memories of the capital with a vision of nostalgia and futurism, with forms including incomplete buildings, labyrinths, and semi-transparent geometric forms.